 For building permit records, the fee is $8 per address.
 Payment of this fee is due before work begins on a request.

-If staff believe a request will take more than an hour to fulfill, they'll prepare an estimate of your fee.
+If staff believes a request will take more than an hour to fulfill, it will prepare an estimate of your fee.
 You'll get a copy of the estimate and have an opportunity to revise your request.
 Paying one half of the estimate authorizes the staff to begin work on your request.
-Once they've found and prepared your records, you'll get a final invoice with the actual costs.
-You must then submit your final payment before they release the records to you.
+Once staff has found and prepared your records, you'll receive a final invoice with the actual costs.
+You must then submit your final payment before the records are released to you.

 PP&D may waive some or all of these fees under any of these conditions: